 7. Student loan interest deduction

 Parents can deduct interest payments on certain student loans.
 The deduction can reduce the amount of taxable income, and possibly lower your tax bill.
 For example, you can reduce your taxable income up to $2,500.

 Student loans must come from a qualified lending institution—not a relative—and your child had to be enrolled at least half-time in a degree program when the loans were originated.
 Income limits apply based on filing status.

 8. Self-employed health insurance

 Self-employed parents often must pay for their own and their family's health insurance.
-If you're self-employed, generally you can deduct 100% of the cost of health insurance premiums paid for children under the age of 27.
+If you're self-employed, generally, you can deduct 100% of the cost of health insurance premiums paid for family including children under the age of 27.

 This includes medical, dental, and long-term care premiums, even if your adult child isn't a dependent.
 The deductions can't exceed the amount your business earns, and you can only take the deduction if you and your spouse are ineligible for an employer-paid plan.